MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 To upgrade the solution:

-1. Go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx), and then sign in with your administrator credentials (the user credentials you created when you signed up for the Dynamics 365 Guides preview if you created a new environment).
+1. Go to the [Dynamics 365 Administration Center](https://port.crm.dynamics.com/G/Instances/InstancePicker.aspx), and then sign in with your administrator credentials (the credentials you created when you signed up for the Dynamics 365 Guides preview if you created a new environment).

 2. Select an **Instances** tab, and then choose an instance that has the Dynamics 365 Guides solution installed.